-I lead a research group on combinatorial optimisation, where we develop algorithms that can be applied to a wide range of real-world problems.
-Our techniques are based on Satisfiability solving and constraint programming, with some elements of machine learning.
-Prior to my appointment at TU Delft, I worked as postdoc at the University of Melbourne (2017-2020), received my PhD from the Vienna University of Technology in 2017, and in between these positions held shorter term posts at a production planning and scheduling company MCP (Vienna, Austria) and the National Institute of Informatics (Toyko, Japan).
+Prior to my appointment at TU Delft, I worked as postdoc at the University of Melbourne (2017-2020), received my PhD from the Vienna University of Technology in 2017, and in between these positions held shorter term posts at a production planning and scheduling company MCP (Vienna, Austria) and the National Institute of Informatics (Tokyo, Japan).

 Office: